obestwalter/i3configger/README.md

 ## Overview

-Generates an [i3](https://i3wm.org) config from a set of `.conf` files in `<i3 config folder>/config.d`.
+* generate an [i3](https://i3wm.org) config from a set of `.conf` files in `<i3 config folder>/config.d`.

-Restarts or reloads i3 (optional - on by default) and when changes were made.
+* automatically restart or reload i3 when changes were made (optional - on by default).
 This makes it possible to dynamically change settings that need changes in the configuration files (e.g. switch bar mode between hide and docked or cycle through different color schemes).

-Keep it DRY (optional):
+* keep it DRY (optional):

     * assign variables to variables
     * use variables in i3status configuration files
     * generate `bar {...}` settings from a simple template with some extra config.

 ##  Detailed Features